 - 3.The growth of Digital mobility

-The rapid adoption and sales of electric vehicles is only going to increase as gasoline prices continue to rise thanks in part to the ongoing Russia-Ukraine conflict in 2022.
+The rapid adoption and sales of electric vehicles will only increase as gasoline prices continue to rise, thanks partly to the ongoing Russia-Ukraine conflict in 2022.

-As computer controls become more and more commonplace—backup cameras, for example, have been a required safety feature in all new American made cars since May 1, 2018—mechanical linkages and parts are being replaced by computerized versions.
+As computer controls become increasingly commonplace—backup cameras, for example, have been a required safety feature in all new American-made cars since May 1, 2018—computerized versions are replacing mechanical linkages and parts.

 A 2019 study by the Insurance Institute for Highway Safety (IIHS) concluded that while ‘rear cameras alone reduced collision rates by only 5 percent, combining a camera with rear parking sensors reduced the backup collision rate by 42 percent, and adding automatic rear braking to the camera and parking sensors lowered the collision rate by 78 percent.

 These autonomous controls are now becoming commonplace.
 One study shows backup cameras in the Honda Fit LX.
 Its base model had a list price of $16,190 in August, 2020.

 So what do these numbers mean for companies in the automotive industry, especially operations managers?

 They mean the former way of running a shop isn’t going to cut it any longer.

 Diversifying the Supply Chain

 Improving operations management in the automotive industry requires focusing on ways to streamline operations and improve efficiency.
 A critical area is supply chain management.
 Today, that means building a supply chain that looks radically different than it did ten years ago.